 Cars don't get more quirky or whimsical than the Nissan cube, a small hatchback that resembles the box it was shipped to the United States in.
 Along with eccentric touches like an asymmetrical rear window and a refrigerator-style rear door, the Cube offers a versatile interior, a comfortable ride and a long list of standard equipment.

-First introduced in Japan in 1998, the cube finally made its way to the U.S. in 2009.
+Originally introduced in Japan, the cube made its way to the U.S. in 2009.
 It features a love-it or hate-it look highlighted by ovoid-style side windows and plenty of blocky cues.

 Despite the little vehicle's emphasis on style, it makes no sacrifices in terms of interior functionality.
 The large windows provide excellent sightlines and an airy feel, there's plenty of space up front and the rear seat features a three-position sliding and reclining theater-style configuration.
 Unique cabin features include asymmetrical Fine Vision gauges, "Water Drop" interior accents and detachable multi-hooks.